jhucsf/spring2020/assign/assign01.md

 # Tasks

 This section explains the tasks you are responsible for completing.
-Note that they aren't meant to be strictly sequential!
+Note that they aren't meant to be strictly sequential, although you will need to handle [Task 1](#task-1-determine-a-data-representation) before proceeding to [Task 2](#task-2-function-implementation) and [Task 3](#task-3-unit-testing).

 ## Task 1: Determine a data representation